splunk/public-o11y-docs/apm/db-query-perf/db-perf-redis-use-case.rst

    :width: 90%
    :alt: View of a Redis service in the Splunk APM service map.

-Skyler selectes Database Query Performance to get to the root of the issue.
+Skyler selects Database Query Performance to get to the root of the issue.

 .. _use-case-check-command-latency: